 You finally want to read regularly, exercise or stop smoking completely?
 Want to get out of consulting and start your own business?
 You want to change something in your life, become more productive, more motivated and happier?
 Especially as a consultant you have little time in your stressful everyday life and often no head for such additional aspirations.

-But imagine that your morning workout is as easy as brushing your teeth after getting up, that reading on the train has become as second nature as shifting into third gear.
-Clear shows you how you can achieve even the biggest goals of your life through tiny changes and small habits in your everyday life.
+But what if your morning workout came as easily to you as brushing your teeth after getting up?
+Or would reading on the train have become as second nature to you as shifting into third gear?
+Clear shows you how to achieve even the biggest goals of your life by making tiny changes and incorporating small habits into your tiny changes and incorporating small habits.
 It’s about how you manage to get 1% better every day – for example, doing two more push-ups a day, getting up five minutes earlier, or reading just one more page a day.

 To the original edition on Amazon